Ore plus Tur\'{a}n: Clique Density Conditions

 \section{Clique Density Conditions}

-In this section we extend our edge density condition results to clique density condition results via an observation about the extremal graphs.
+In this section we extend our edge density conditions to clique density conditions via an observation about the extremal graphs.
 These results are proven in \cref{subsec:cliquekr+1}.
-In \cref{subsec:clique}, we use a similar observation to obtain new results on clique density conditions for Hamiltonicity and related properties in not necessarily $K_{r+1}$-free graphs, as immediate consequences of known edge density conditions such as those in \cref{thm:ore}.
+In \cref{subsec:clique}, we use a similar observation to obtain new results on clique density conditions for Hamiltonicity and related properties in not necessarily $K_{r+1}$-free graphs, as immediate consequences of known edge density conditions.

 A \emph{$t$-clique} is a set of $t$ vertices all pairs of which are adjacent.
 We write $\k(G)$ for the number of $t$-cliques in a graph $G$.